Sons of All-Stars Holliday, Jones go 1-2 in MLB draft

 His father, a five-time All-Star and 10-time Gold Glove winner, was born in Curaçao and signed with Atlanta as an international free agent.

 Rocker, a 22-year-old from Georgia, failed to sign last year after the Mets became concerned over his physical.
-He had shoulder surgery last September and pitched this year for the independent league Tri-City ValleyCats as a showcase ahead of the draft.
+He had shoulder surgery last September and pitched this year for the independent Frontier League's Tri-City ValleyCats as a showcase ahead of the draft, going 1-0 with a 1.35 ERA in five starts.

-Baltimore has five of the top 81 picks as the big league team seems to be turning a corner.
+Baltimore has five of the top 81 picks as the big league team has rebounded after five straight losing seasons.
 The Orioles recovered from an 8-16 start to enter the All-Star break at 46-46, just 3 1/2 games back of a wild-card berth.

+Pittsburgh used the fourth pick on second baseman Termarr Johnson of Mays High in Georgia, a product of baseball's Reviving Baseball in the Inner Cities program.
+The top pick present for the broadcast, Johnson said the Pirates were getting “the best player in the draft.”

 In contrast to other sports, baseball draft picks take time to reach the majors.
 Catcher Adley Rutschman, taken by the Orioles with the top overall pick three years ago, made his debut this May 21 and is hitting .222 with five homers and 16 RBIs.